PerfectlySoft/Perfect-NewRelic-Linux/README.md

 -------------------|---------------------
 Disable data collection during a transaction|`nr.enableInstrumentation(false)` =>| **Note**: If you are running a web server that spawns off new processes per transaction, you may need to call this for every transaction.
-Shut down the agent in embedded-mode|`try nr.shutdown(reason: "some reasons")` Shut down the agent in daemon mode | Stop the `newrelic-collector-client-daemon` process.
 Configure the number of trace segments collected in a transaction trace|`let t = try Transaction(nr, maxTraceSegments: 50)` // // Only collect up to 50 trace segments
 =>| **Note**: If you are running a web server that spawns off new processes per transaction, you may need to call this for every transaction.